HongruCai/SLGR/README.md

 ### Note
-1. For both two methods, you can change the model name to test different sizes of models.
+1. **Model Sizes**: For both methods, you can test different model sizes by changing the model name.
-2. After evaluating the loss, you can calculate the contrastive generation loss according to the paper.
+2. **CGL Calculation**: After evaluating the loss, you can calculate the contrastive generation loss as described in the paper.
-3. For inference scaling, you can change the beam size in MINDER test scripts to record the performance.
+3. **Inference Scaling**: For inference scaling, you can adjust the beam size in the MINDER test scripts to observe performance changes.

 ## Citation